Castell, Bavaria: History

 Castell was first mentioned in the foundation charter of Megingaudshausen Abbey (later moved to Münsterschwarzach), dated 816.

 In 1091, a noble named Rupert refers to himself in a document from the Diocese of Würzburg as de Castello, marking the first use of the name.
 From 1202, the lords of Castell held the rank of Graf (count), after 1228 with the supplement dei gratia ("by the grace of god").

 The hill south of the village, was long the site of two castles.
 This partition was first mentioned around 1266 in a document by Hermann I. zu Castell and Heinrich II. zu Castell.
 On the peak known as Herrenberg stood a castle held after 1328 by the Burgraviate of Nuremberg and later by the Margraviate of Brandenburg-Ansbach, who also controlled part of the village of Castell.
 On the Schlossberg stood a castle held by the Counts of Castell.
 Both were destroyed in the Peasants' War in 1525 by revolting peasants.
 The Counts had their castle rebuilt, while the other remained a ruin.

-Between 1546 and 1561, the Counts Conrad, Georg and Heinrich Castell introduced Reformation to the County, thus founding a small Landeskirche centred on Castell.
+Between 1546 and 1561, the Counts Conrad, Georg and Heinrich Castell introduced Reformation to the county, thus founding a small Landeskirche centred on Castell.

 After the destruction of their castle, the Margraviate of Brandenburg moved their Amt to Kleinlangheim but held on to their half of the village of Castell.
-In 1680/84, Graf Wolfgang Dietrich zu Castell-Remlingen (1641-1709) bought back the Brandenburg territory and had a new Baroque palace built by Peter Sommer in 1686-91.
+In 1680/84, Graf Wolfgang Dietrich zu Castell-Remlingen (1641-1709) bought back the Brandenburg territory and had a new Baroque palace built by Peter Sommer in 1686–91.
 This was one of the earliest three-winged palaces in Franconia.

 In 1691, the Counts moved to the new Schloss at the foot of the hill and the old castle was relegated to a farm building.
 Later it was used as a source of building materials and, in 1818/19, Graf Friedrich Ludwig zu Castell-Castell had the previously treeless Schlossberg turned into an English landscape garden.
 The new castle is still today owned and inhabited by the prince of Castell-Castell.

 In 1774, the Gräflich Castell-Remlingen'sche Landes-Credit-Cassa was founded here, the oldest Bavarian bank still in operation, known today as Fürstlich Castell’sche Bank.

 During mediatisation, the County lost its role as a sovereign state it had held within the Holy Roman Empire.
 In September 1806, it was turned into a part of the Kingdom of Bavaria.
 The Landeskirche became part of the Bavarian Protestant church in 1814.
 In 1818, during the reordering of Bavaria, the municipality Castell was created.

-From 1902-7, the Fürstlich Castell'sches Archiv (princely archive) was set up by the historian and writer August Sperl, who also authored the standard work on the history of the House of Castell.
+From 1902 to 1907, the Fürstlich Castell'sches Archiv (princely archive) was set up by the historian and writer August Sperl, who also authored the standard work on the history of the House of Castell.

 In 1950, the Communität Casteller Ring, a Protestant religious order for women, was established in Castell and took its name from the village.
 In 1957, the mother house moved to the Schwanberg.

 On 1 July 1977, the formerly independent municipalities of Greuth and Wüstenfelden became part of Castell.